vesess/pw-less-wp-plugin/README.md

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/vesesslabs_vesessauth` directory, or install through the WordPress plugins screen
+1. Upload the plugin folder to the `/wp-content/plugins` directory, or install through the WordPress plugins screen
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings → Passwordless Auth to configure the plugin:
    * Set up the "User Home URL" to match your site's base URL structure